CloudQuery Platform

 export TARGET_ACCOUNT_ID="<AWS target account>"

-First, follow the AWS integration setup guide to create the necessary roles and policies.
+First, follow the to create the necessary roles and policies.
 This will establish the basic cross-account access needed for CloudQuery to interact with your AWS resources.

 Configure EKS Cluster Access